petertdelia/petertdelia.github.io/index.md

 ## About Me

 Hello 👋 I'm Pete!
 I am an enthusiastically product-minded software engineer with years of experience in production systems for high-growth SaaS startups.
 I love working as part of high-achieving teams focused on building world-class products.
 I also built Dendro (getdendro.com), an open source observability framework built using AWS services, and intended to be used by small, distributed applications.
 My non-traditional background includes a Ph.D. in music history and a career as a concertizing classical pianist and teacher.
-Take a look below to see what I’ve been working on recently!
+Take a look below 👇 to see what I’ve been working on recently!

-👇{:text-align="center"}
 <br>
 <br>